 - (vi) the spreadsheet or other models underlying calculations (not for publication); - (vii) the name, address, contact details (including email address) of stakeholders considered by ARTC to be relevant Applicants and Access Holders and other parties consulted regarding compliance matters.
 This is to include a contact at CEO/Executive level for the purpose of an ACCC letter and a regular operational contact for email notification.
-Where a stakeholder identified by ARTC is not a relevant Applicant or Access Holder, ARTC will indicate their relationship with ARTC and/or their interest in ARTC's compliance, for instance: end user, industry advocate, etc. This information is not provided for publication. - (c) details as to ARTC's compliance with the ceiling test, including allocation of the total unders or overs amount to Constrained Coal Customers, including: - (i) a table indicating the values for the total unders or overs amount for the review period including: - (A) Access revenue; - (B) Full Economic Costs for the review period, with a detailed breakdown into standard operating cost line items, return, depreciation; - (C) the total unders or overs amount (for publication), and the proposed allocation of the total unders or overs amount to Constrained Coal Customers (not for publication); - (D) comparative values from the previous review period; - (ii) an explanation of the assumptions and methodology used to derive the above values, and any changes made since the previous review period; - (iii) the spreadsheet or other models underlying calculations relevant to reconciliation of Access revenue with the applicable Ceiling Limit and calculation of any allocation of the total unders or overs amount to Constrained Coal Customers (not for publication) which should clearly indicate which Segments formed part of the Constrained Network for the review period; - (iv) evidence of any relevant Access Holders' endorsement of the total unders or overs amount: - (d) where the documentation shows RAB to be greater than the RAB Floor Limit in Pricing Zone 3, documentation setting out the Interim Access Charge or Indicative Access Charge, as applicable for Pricing Zone 3 in that calendar year and the previous calendar year. - (e) a copy of the Final Audit Report contemplated at section 4.10(f)(x) of this Undertaking. - (f) the name, title and contact details of the person or persons authorised by ARTC to provide more information in relation to the submission. - (g) Where the ACCC considers that ARTC has not provided a complete submission, it will notify ARTC of what further documents and information are required by the ACCC to enable it to make determinations required under section 4.10 of this Undertaking.
-Upon receipt of this notification,
+Where a stakeholder identified by ARTC is not a relevant Applicant or Access Holder, ARTC will indicate their relationship with ARTC and/or their interest in ARTC's compliance, for instance: end user, industry advocate, etc. This information is not provided for publication. - (c) details as to ARTC's compliance with the eCeiling testLimit, including allocation of the total unders or overs amount to Constrained Coal Customers, including: - (i) a table indicating the values for the total unders or overs amount for the review period including: - (A) Access revenue; - (B) Full Economic Costs for the review period, with a detailed breakdown into standard operating cost line items, return, depreciation; - (C) the total unders or overs amount (for publication), and the proposed allocation of the total unders or overs amount to Constrained Coal Customers (not for publication); - (D) comparative values from the previous review period; - (ii) an explanation of the assumptions and methodology used to derive the above values, and any changes made since the previous review period; - (iii) the spreadsheet or other models underlying calculations relevant to reconciliation of Access revenue with the applicable Ceiling Limit and calculation of any allocation of the total unders or overs amount to Constrained Coal Customers (not for publication) which should clearly indicate which Segments formed part of the Constrained Network for the review period; - (iv) evidence of any relevant Access Holders' endorsement of the total unders or overs amount: - (d) where the documentation shows RAB to be greater than the RAB Floor Limit in Pricing Zone 3, documentation setting out the Interim Access Charge or Indicative Standard Access Charge, as applicable for Pricing Zone 3 in that calendar year and the previous calendar year. - (ed) a copy of the Final Audit Report contemplated at section 4.11(j) of this Undertaking.